isurfer21/date-shortener/README.md

 A tool to shorten (encode) the date and expand (decode) shortened date back to original date

 ## Introduction
-I have developed a new way to encode/decode dates within 3 or 4 characters by using base-99 format.
+I have developed a new way to encode/decode dates within 3 or 4 characters by using base99 format.

-#### What is a base 99 format?
+#### What is a base99 format?

-In simple language, base-99 format refers to series of 0-9 followed by small & capital A-Z characters and variations of vowel characters, i.e., 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZàèìòùÀÈÌÒÙáéíóúÁÉÍÓÚâêîôûÂÊÔÛÎäëïöüÄËÏ; where each character refers to the position index in series.
+In simple language, base99 format refers to series of 0-9 followed by small & capital A-Z characters and variations of vowel characters, i.e., `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZàèìòùÀÈÌÒÙáéíóúÁÉÍÓÚâêîôûÂÊÔÛÎäëïöüÄËÏ`; where each character refers to the position index in series.

+Using this format, any number in between 0-99 can be represented by a character positioned in base99 sequence

-e.g., `12 → C, 19 → J, 34 → Y`
+e.g., `12 → c, 19 → j, 34 → y`

+where, `c` is placed at 12th position in the sequence, `j` at 19th while `y` at 34th.

 Now here is a way to use the same logic for date, so to do that let us take a date and encode it as

-`15-8-2019 -> 15.8.2019 -> f.8.kj -> f8kj`
+`15-8-2019 → 15.8.2019 → f.8.kj → f8kj`

 Similarly, decode it back as

-`f8kj -> f.8.kj -> 15.8.2019 -> 15-8-2019`
+`f8kj → f.8.kj → 15.8.2019 → 15-8-2019`

 ## Usage
 Open the application in terminal & run the required commands as shown below